python/cpython/Doc/reference/compound_stmts.rst

 A case block is considered irrefutable if it has no guard and its pattern is irrefutable.
 A pattern is considered irrefutable if we can prove from its syntax alone that it will always succeed.
-The following patterns are
+Only the following patterns are
 irrefutable:

 * :ref:`as-patterns` whose left-hand side is irrefutable